Kanishk-Chaudhary/Temperature-Converter/README.md

 ### Features

 - Beginners friendly
-- Convert temperature into celcius to ferenheit.
+- Convert temperature into celcius to fahrenheit.
-- Convert temperature into ferenheit to celcius.
+- Convert temperature into fahrenheit to celcius.

 ##